-The basic life cycle economic model posits that consumers seek to transfer resources from periods of their lives when they earn substantial incomes to periods when they earn less, given concavity of the utility function.
+The basic life cycle economic model posits that consumers seek to transfer resources from periods of their lives when they earn substantial income to periods when they earn less, given concavity of the utility function.
 We illustrate typical household income profiles over the life cycle in Figure 1, which plots median net (after-tax) household income by education group constructed from the Panel Study of Income Dynamics (PSID).8 Educational attainment refers to three sets of household heads: those who did not complete high school (<HS), high school graduates (HS), and those with at least some college (College+).
 We focus on white males throughout this paper to keep our sample as homogeneous as possible.

-8These calculations use the PSID CNEF files from 1984 to 2005 (in \$2004), where after-tax household income excludes income from capital.
-To generate the figure, we first run median regressions with age and cohort effects, and then we predict incomes for the 1935-1945 cohorts.
-Age dummies are smoothed with a lowess filter.
+8These calculations use the PSID Cross-National Equivalent Files (CNEF) from 1984 to 2005 (in \$2004), where after-tax household income excludes income from capital.
+To generate the figure, we first run median